nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

+### **WORK IN PROGRESS**

+- TEST: Set Smart CT Mode and Smart Matching Mode correctly - Feedback needed!
+- Removed efficiency from calculation, as it seems Zendure already included it in charge and discharge values

 ### 1.13.0 (2025-04-30)

 - Add possibility to deactivate automatic restart of adapter in adapter settings (recommended only on local mode!)